sarah-maris/reactnd-project-readable/README.md

 A new browser window should automatically open displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.

+## API Data

-The project runs on a server hosted at Heroku: https://chit-chat-server.herokuapp.com/
+The project uses data from an API server hosted at Heroku: https://chit-chat-server.herokuapp.com/

+You can also use a local server using the code here: **[Udacity Readable API Server](https://github.com/udacity/reactnd-project-readable-starter)**

 ## How to Use the App